jmcvetta/neoism/README.md

 		B   string `json:"b.name"`
 	}{}

-// cq holds the Cypher query, any parameters it may have, and a result object. cq := neoism.CypherQuery{
+// cq holds the Cypher query itself, any parameters it may have, and a result object. cq := neoism.CypherQuery{
 	// Use backticks for long statements - Cypher is whitespace indifferent
 	Statement: `